Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

     <td>A hint to the scheduler that the current thread is willing to yield its current use of a processor.</td>
   </tr>
 </table>

-#### Additional things I would like to cover

-* Class declaration rules
-* final static abstract synchronize this super transient  keywords
-* HashCode and Equals methods Contract
-* Immutable Classes String, Wrapper classes
-* Collection API  java.util package
-* Supportive interface Comparable Comparator Runnable Callable Serializeable
-* Concurrent API & when to use which collection classes
-* Naming Conventions (First Character should be uppercase in class name, etc..)
-* Java is Complete Object Oriented Programming
-* Java is Call by Value not call by reference
-* JVM, JRE, JDK
-* Class Loader, Java Memory Model, Concurrent Package, Executor Framework.
-* Understanding of data Structure and Algorithms is a plus!
-* Oops Principle and Design pattern
-* Core java in java.lang, esp.
-Thread and ThreadLocal
-* Collections in java.util
-* java.net classes
-* SQL in java.sql esp.
-PreparedStatement and ResultSet, which will be used with Android's SQLite database.
-* Pattern and Matcher in java.util.regex
-* Generics: Lesson: Generics
-* Reflection: Trail: The Reflection API
-* logging classes
-* ant
-* OOPs concept
-* String handling
-* Exception handling
-* Multithreading
-* Synchronization
-* Networking
-* Collection